US-China Trade Talks in London Extend to Second Day

 The atmosphere between the countries has also been negatively affected by new visa rules for Chinese students in the US.

-But expectations among analysts in London are low among many analysts, as the issues that the countries are dealing with are complex.
+But expectations among analysts in London are low, as the issues the countries are to handle are complex.

-The US Secretary of the Treasury, Scott Bessent, leads the Trump administration in the negotiations, but has brought along the trade minister Howard Lutnick and the US trade representative Jamieson Greer.
+US Treasury Secretary Scott Bessent leads the Trump administration at the London meeting.
+He has with him Trade Minister Howard Lutnick and US Trade Representative Jamieson Greer.

 China's delegation in London is led by Vice Premier He Lifeng, who is close to Xi Jinping.